mdjahidhasan009/JavaScript-Note/class_object_variable/class.md

 When a new `Employee` object is created, the constructor is called, setting `employeeObject.name` to `"John"`.

 ### Default Constructor
 A default constructor is an implicit constructor provided by JavaScript if no explicit constructor is defined in a class.
-The default constructor simply calls the parent class's constructor if the class extends another class.
-If the class does not extend any other class, the default constructor does nothing.
+The default constructor simply calls the parent class's constructor if the class extends another class. **If the class does not extend any other class, the default constructor does nothing**.

 #### Class Without an Explicit Constructor
 ```js